satyr/uc/README.md

 * Loads only *\*.uc.js* and *\*.uc.xul* (not *userChrome.js*).
 * Lets you specify files/directories to load by setting pref **extensions.uc.paths** (path/flag pairs in JSON format).
-  * includes a poor GUI for editing it.
+  * Includes a poor GUI for editing it.
   * If directory, loads all uc scripts under it.
   * The default is a single _<[UChrm](https://developer.mozilla.org/index.php?title=en/File_I%2F%2FO)>_